Yuli Gurriel Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 27th in MLB with a collective 7.8 strikeouts per nine innings.
+- The Rockies pitching staff is 27th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Rockies have a 4.91 team ERA that ranks 27th among all league pitching staffs.
+- The Rockies' 5.02 team ERA ranks 27th across all league pitching staffs.

-- The Rockies rank 20th in baseball in home runs given up (60 total, 1.2 per game).
+- Rockies pitchers combine to surrender 62 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- Kauffmann (0-1) makes the start for the Rockies, his second of the season.
+- Freeland makes the start for the Rockies, his 11th of the season.
+He is 4-5 with a 3.88 ERA and 38 strikeouts through 53 1/3 innings pitched.

-- The righty last pitched on Saturday against the Texas Rangers, when he tossed 4 1/3 innings, allowing four earned runs while giving up seven hits.
+- In his most recent time out on Saturday, the left-hander threw two innings against the Texas Rangers, allowing five earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.